katzer/cordova-plugin-email-composer/README.md

 ### Open a pre-filled email draft
 A pre-filled email draft can be opened through the `email.open` or `email.openDraft` interface.<br>
 The method takes a hash as an argument to specify the email's properties.
 All properties are optional.
+Further more it accepts an callback function to be called after the email view has been dismissed.

 After opening the draft the user may have the possibilities to edit, delete or send the email.